 There was a strange half-symmetry between the two cities on October 1, 2019.
-The Chinese capital city of Beijing featured the celebrations of 70 years of Communist rule.
-The accompanying a parade combined Soviet-style rocket display, Pyongyang-style massed soldiery and Mussolini-style rhetoric, as Xi Jinping gave a salute from an open-topped car.
+A parade in Beijing combined Soviet-style rocket display, Pyongyang-style massed soldiery and Mussolini-style rhetoric, as Xi Jinping gave a salute from an open-topped car.

-In Hong Kong that same day, massive ranks of heavily armoured police marched through streets behind barrages of tear gas and rubber bullets, beating their shields in unison.
+In Hong Kong that same day, massive ranks of heavily armored police marched through streets behind barrages of tear gas and rubber bullets, beating their shields in unison.